csebooks/computer-networking/content.en/the-network-layer-control-plane/_index.md

 f.
 Compute the shortest path from _z_ to all network nodes.

-**Dijkstra’s algorithm: discussion and example**

-**VideoNote**P5.
+P5.
 Consider the network shown below.
 Assume that each node initially knows the costs to each of its neighbors.
 Consider the distance-vector algorithm and show the distance table entries at node _z_.
 ![Alt text](image-27.png)
 P6.
 Consider a general topology (that is, not the specific network shown above) and a synchronous version of the distance-vector algorithm.
 Suppose that at each itera- tion, a node exchanges its distance vectors with its neighbors and receives their distance vectors.
 Assuming that the algorithm begins with each node knowing only the costs to its immediate neighbors, what is the maximum number of itera- tions required before the distributed algorithm converges?
 Justify your answer.